remarkablemark/style-to-js/README.md

 {
   "WebkitTransition": "all 4s ease",
   "MozTransition": "all 4s ease",
-  "MsTransition": "all 4s ease",
+  "msTransition": "all 4s ease",
   "OTransition": "all 4s ease",
   "KhtmlTransition": "all 4s ease"
 }
 ```

-This helps resolve the React warning:
+This removes the React warning:

 ```
 Warning: Unsupported vendor-prefixed style property %s.
 Did you mean %s?%s", "oTransition", "OTransition"